andrewstarritt/andrewstarritt.github.io/acai_release_notes.md

 [1.2](#v1.2)<br>
 [1.1](#v1.1)<br>

 ## <a name="v1.6"></a><span style='color:#0066ee'>1.6</span>

-The introduction of the 1.6 series was due to a modification to how the buffered callback queue is managed if/when the queue gets too large.
+The introduction of the 1.6 series is due to a modification to how the buffered callback queue is managed if/when the queue gets too large.

+### <span style='color:#00aa88'>1.6.4</span>

+Release date: 14-03-2022

+Added two new client functions that return the minimum and maximum values supported by the host's field type:

+    double minFieldValue () const;
+    double maxFieldValue () const;

+Example: -32768 and +32767 for the DBF_SHORT field type.
+Note: for DBF_CHAR, the range encompasses both CHAR and UCHAR, i.e. -128 and +255 respectively.

+Also added a function to provide the CA protocol version:

+    static ACAI::ClientString protocolVersion ();

+and aca_monitor now uses this when outputing version information.

+Also fixed up function spelling typo in many comments.

+Added the acai logo to the doxygen generated html files.

 ### <span style='color:#00aa88'>1.6.3</span>

 Release date: 20-10-2021

 Fixed a bug and potential segment faults when writing an array of type DBF_STRING.

 Also use a better marco name, BUILDING_ACAI_LIBRARY, to indicate